-A delightful and enamoring small community awaits you, tucked within the Rif Mountains and close to the Mediterranean Sea.
+Chefchaouen is the “blue city” in Northern Morocco.
+It’s a delightful small community tucked within the Rif Mountains and located close to the Mediterranean Sea.
 Chefchaouen is one of Morocco’s most picturesque towns.
 Home to around 40,000 residents, it is perhaps best known for its distinctive white-washed and blue accented homes.
-This Northwest Moroccan community is a haven for tourists, and with good reason.
-Although the city boasts plenty of charm, there is also plenty to see and experience, whether you are in search of high adventure or a more low-key escape.
+Many people enjoy simply wandering around the city to take in the charming scenery, but there is also plenty to see and experience, whether you are in search of adventure or a more low-key escape.
 We narrowed it down to the top seven things to do while on your tour in Chefchaouen, Morocco.

 First on the list of things to do in Chefchaouen is shopping.
-The region of Chefchaouen provides a unique experience for travelers to immerse themselves in the culture of the region.
-Chefchaouen is a fantastic place to buy hand woven blankets and wool garments that you will likely not find for sale in other parts of the country.
-The medina traditionally offers such finds as brass teapots and Moroccan slippers, as well as other items.
-Expect to find products made of camel hair, sheep wool and even cactus fiber, dyed naturally from products found in the nearby mountains.
+In Chefchaouen, keep your eye out for wool products and textiles.
+Chefchaouen is a fantastic place to buy hand-woven blankets and wool garments that you won’t see as often in other cities in Morocco.
+The medina also has goods such as brass teapots and Moroccan slippers, as well as other items.
+Expect to find products made of camel hair, sheep wool, and even cactus fiber, dyed naturally from products found in the nearby mountains.
 You will also likely find handmade clay pots, with unique designs.
 The region’s native goat cheese is also a delicacy not to be missed, nor are the spices for sale.
-Remember, though, haggling over price is a way of life when shopping in Morocco.
+Remember while shopping that bargaining is normal in Morocco!

 Chefchaouen also features a number of mosques.
 The Grande Mosquee, built in the 15th century, is best known for its octagonal towers.
 There is also a mosque honoring the Jebalah region’s patron saint.
 If you are not Muslim, you are not allowed inside the mosques, but the beautiful buildings are breathtaking from the outside too.
 The ruins of an ancient Spanish mosque reside on a hill overlooking the city.
 The location also offers some unique and picturesque views of the region.
 It is a steep climb to the mosque, about two kilometers from the town of Chefchaouen.

-There is nothing quite like the taste and texture of food in Morocco.
-You will not have to go far to find scrumptious homemade breads baked in wood-fired ovens, or typical Moroccan dishes of couscous, fish, spices and vegetables in Chefchaouen.
+There is nothing quite like the taste of food in Morocco.
+On your tour of Chefchaouen, be sure to stop at a local bakery.
+You’ll be able to smell the fresh bread cooking in the wood-fired oven!
+You can also try Moroccan dishes of couscous, fish, spices and vegetables in Chefchaouen.
 Finish your incredible meal with a cup of freshly made mint tea.
-Drinking tea is tradition in Morocco, not just for the companionship but for the health benefits, as well.
+Drinking tea is a tradition in Morocco, not just for companionship but for health benefits, as well.

 Although small, Chefchaouen’s Kasbah features a museum and gardens that cannot be missed.
 The unique location is a walled fortress, which includes old photographs of the region, as well as traditional jewelry and baskets on display.
 Climb the tower stairs for some more of the region’s amazing views.